muaazbinriaz/muaazTechSol/README.md

 # muaazTechSol
-This is our git Repository.
+This is our Git Repository.